Learn the Basics About Fundamental Analysis

-Fundamental analysis typically refers to a method of analyzing and evaluating equities, though it may also apply to any kind
+Fundamental analysis typically refers to a method of analyzing and evaluating equities, though it may also apply to other types of securities.

 These are the primary factors to consider when conducting fundamental analysis: